LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/fundamentals.md

 You can see, as soon as we have our reference list editable op on different layers, the metadata only show the top most layer.
 To inspect all the references that are being loaded, we therefore need to look at the layer stack (the "Scene Graph Layers" panel) or perform a [compsition query](../../production/caches/composition.md).

 Also a hint on terminology: In the USD docs/glossary the `Reference` arc often refers to all composition arcs other than `sublayer`, I guess this is a relic, as this was probably the first arc.
+That's why Houdini uses a similar terminology.

-### Encapsulation
+### Encapsulation <a name="compositionFundamentalsEncapsulation"></a>
 When you start digging through the API docs, you'll read the word "encapsulation" a few times.
 (IMHO not enough times 😉).
 Here is what it means and why it is crucial to understand.

 ~~~admonish danger title="Encapsulation | Why are layers loaded via references/payloads composition arc locked?"